cloudflare/cloudflare-docs/products/bots/src/content/bot-analytics/index.md

 ---
 title: Bot Analytics
-order: 400
+order: 4
 ---

 # Bot Analytics

-Cloudflare’s Bot Analytics tool provides Bot Management customers with dynamic options for examining bot traffic.
+Bot Analytics tool provides Business and Enterprise customers with dynamic options for examining bot traffic.

-To use Bot Analytics, open the Cloudflare dashboard and select Firewall > Bot traffic.
+To use Bot Analytics, open the Cloudflare dashboard and select **Firewall** > **Bots**.

 ![Bot Analytics on Dashboard](../images/bot-analytics-dashboard.png)